The King of Fighters '96

 REVIEW

-KOF '96 introduced a couple new faces to the series: Mature & Vice, as well as hosting the debut of the badass "boss team" consisting of Geese Howard, Krauser, and Mr. Big.
-The newcomers bring the roster to an impressive 27 combatants.
+The King of Fighters '96 introduced a couple new faces to the series: Mature and Vice, as well as hosting the debut of the badass "dream boss team" consisting of Geese Howard, Krauser, and Mr. Big.
+The newcomers increase the growing KOF roster to an impressive 27 combatants.
 A few returning characters were updated visually with re-drawn sprites and new animations.
-Following series tradition, many new hand-drawn backgrounds were also introduced, keeping the graphics engine looking fresh.
-Worth mentioning, KOF '96's stages were definitely the best looking stages of the KOF series thus far.
+Following series tradition, brand new hand-drawn backgrounds were implemented, keeping the crisp 2D visuals looking fresh.
+Worth mentioning, KOF '96's stages were definitely the best-looking stages of the KOF series upon their arrival.

 Pao Pao Cafe does good business!

-As many players expected, '96 had same core gameplay mechanics as the two previous installments, but there were also some memorable new features added this time around.
-The "Dodge" technique from the previous two games was replaced with the "Emergency Evasion," which allows fighters to "roll" away or towards the opponent.
-(This gameplay element would remain a staple in many future games.)
-Players could also perform "small jumps" as well as high jumps, enabling a variety of new ways to mix up / cross up your opponents!
-These two gameplay elements alone helped to speed up KOF's gameplay system, keeping it competitive with other 2D fighters at the time.
+Players can also perform "Small Jumps" as well as high jumps, enabling a variety of new ways to mix up / cross up your opponents!
+These two gameplay elements alone helped to speed up KOF's gameplay system, keeping it competitive with other popular 2D fighters of the time period.

 Developer(s): SNK